geographika/gdal/doc/source/development/dev_documentation.rst

      - `` ``monospace`` `` (double back quote)
      - ``monospace``

-.. warning:: Use of basic markup is **not recommend**!
+.. warning:: Use of HTML markup is **not recommend**!
 Where possible use sphinx inline directives (described below) to logically mark commands, parameters, options, input, and files.
 By using directives consistently these items can be styled appropriately.

 Lists
 -----